 - The surge protector protects equipment against power surges.

-Omitting either one leaves a critical gap in protection.
+For example, omitting one of the two leaves a critical vulnerability in the protection.

-LPS France 's Ellips and Paraton@ir solutions are fully in line with this normative logic, with a modern, connected and sustainable approach to lightning protection.
+solutions Ellips and Paraton@ir 's LPS France are fully in line with this normative logic, with a modern, connected and sustainable approach to lightning protection.